 The chiropractic paradigm hypothesises that chiropractic care facilitates a greater level of health, enhanced quality of life and human performance.

-In this 2013 grant round, our focus is on funding research that investigates this hypothesis and funding will be directed to clinical and basic science research:
+In 2014, our focus is on funding research that investigates this hypothesis and funding will be directed to clinical and basic science research:

-Basic science research that investigates the vertebral subluxation theory and the chiropractic adjustment.
+- Basic science research that investigates the vertebral subluxation theory and/or the chiropractic adjustment.

 The Foundation offers two major categories of research support funding.
 These are intended to both encourage and support new researchers and novel ideas as well as support larger projects with a more developed evidence base and researcher track record.

 Small Research Grants (SRG) are intended to provide limited support for quality research projects relevant to the clinical practice and scientific basis of chiropractic.
 This includes clinical and practice-based studies, basic scientific research and health care management.
 Such projects could be pilot studies or preliminary research upon which larger a research project could be developed.
 Funding of up to $20K per year is available for between one and two years.

 Large Research Grants (LRG) are intended to support larger research projects relevant to the clinical practice and scientific basis of chiropractic.
 As for SRGs this includes clinical and practice-based studies, basic scientific research and health care management.
 LRGs will provide maximum funding of $120,000, usually up to $40,000 per year for a maximum of three years.

 All applicants are required to submit an initial Expression of Interest (EOI).
 The EOI provides concise information regarding the intent of the proposed research project, the clinical and/or scientific basis of the intended research and an indicative budget.
 Full submissions build on information provided in the EOI but provide more extensive details, particularly concerning the proposed methodology and the intended outcomes of the research project.